basescriptnet/BaseScript.lang/README.md

     + Ability to get compile time errors to prevent runtime errors
     + Syntax sugar from other languages, that are so excess
     + Ability to customize your code the way you want it, and much more!
+    + Easy to switch and learn
+    + Code with ease
+    + Reabable and efficient

 This page represents the simple to follow documentation of the language.